ElvaRivle/moji-ciljevi/README.md

 More in README in future

-[WARNING: README USES mm/dd/yyyy FORMAT]
+[INFO: README USES mm/dd/yyyy FORMAT]

 1st update [2.7.2019.]
 ----------------------------------------------------